The following Financial Services practice note provides comprehensive and up to date legal information covering:

 This document provides an article-by-article roadmap of MiFIR, with the following information for each article:

 article heading and number

-level 2 measures (including regulatory technical standards (RTS), implementing technical standards (ITS), and delegated acts)
+level 2 measures (including regulatory technical standards (RTS), implementing technical standards (ITS),

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 ContractWhere a contract is made by two or more parties it may contain a promise or obligation made by two or more of those parties.
 Any such promise may be:•joint•several, or•joint and severalWhether an undertaking is joint, several, or joint and several in contract is a question of construction